Value adding Australian minerals: advanced manufacturing of high purity alumina for batteries, sapphire glass and LEDs

-Lava Blue is partnering with Queensland University of Technology (QUT) to develop a resilient, agile and highly competitive manufacturing process to transform kaolin, an aluminum-bearing clay, into high-purity alumina (HPA).
+In collaboration with Queensland University of Technology (QUT), and with the support of IMCRC funding, Lava Blue’s research is focused on developing a resilient, agile and highly competitive manufacturing process to transform kaolin, an aluminium-bearing clay, into HPA.